Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Principles and Explanatory Perspective

-\begin{proof} By Definition~\ref{def:saf}, $\mathit{Att}$ represents direct attacks only and is not closed under structural propagation.
-The subargument relation $\mathit{Sub}$ is introduced as a primitive and is not definable from $\mathit{Att}$.
-Hence changes in $\mathit{Sub}$ do not affect $\mathit{Att}$, and vice versa, establishing independence between conflict and structure. \end{proof}
+\begin{theorem} Every SAF $\mathcal{F}=(A,D,\mathit{Sub})$ satisfies Principle~\ref{princ:separation}. \end{theorem} \begin{proof} By Definition~\ref{def:saf}, $D$ contains only direct attacks and is not closed under structural propagation.
+The subargument relation $\mathit{Sub}$ is introduced as a primitive and is not definable from $D$.
+Hence changes in $\mathit{Sub}$ do not affect $D$, and vice-versa, which establishes the independence of conflict and structure. \end{proof}

-\begin{principle}[Structure-sensitive Defence] A semantics satisfies \emph{Structure-sensitive Defence} if an argument is defended only when all attacks against its subarguments are neutralised. \end{principle}